 Introduction

-The grid -computing is usually defined as sharing computational and data storage resources across organizational boundaries.
-In recent years, the development of virtualization technologies enhances the availability of services provided by grid-computing and additionally enabled an evolution of so called cloud-computing, which can utilize virtual environment on real powerful computing infrastructure too.
-Based on the development of technologies and also philosophy of providing them to end users, this thesis focus on multidisciplinary research related to grid-computing as well as to cloud-computing and it’s utilization in biomedical research and application related to processing of medical information.
+gridGrid computing is usually defined as sharing computational and data storage resources across organizational boundaries.
+In recent years, the development of virtualization technologies has enhanced the availability of services that are provided by grid computing.
+It has additionally enabled an evolution of the so-called cloud computing, which also utilizes a virtual environment on powerful computing infrastructures Based on the development of technologies and the philosophy of providing them to end users, this thesis focuses on the multidisciplinary that is research related to grid computing, as well as cloud computing.
+It discusses its utilization in biomedical research and its application in relation to the processing of medical information.

-The term "medical information" is too wide and further work focuses on the following selected areas, which were part of: (1) exchange and processing of medical images, (2) analysis of human voice and (3) modeling and simulation of human physiology.
-The author’s work was published in a series of peer-reviewed papers of international journals and peer-reviewed conference proceedings [1, 2, 3, 4, 5, 6, 7] which are attached into this work as appendices.
+The term "medical information" is too broad and further work in this thesis focuses on the following selected areas: (1) the exchange and processing of medical images, (2) the analysis of human voice and (3) the modeling and simulation of human physiology.
+The author’s work was published in a series of peer-reviewed papers of international journals and peer-reviewed conference proceedings [1, 2, 3, 4, 5, 6, 7], which are included in this work as appendices.
 The author’s work and contribution was also presented in international conferences and published in the respective proceedings and transactions [8, 9, 10, 11].
-The work was also popularized on the local and regional conferences and their respective proceedings [12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23].
-Author contributed to the utility model registered by the Czech Industrial Property Office [24].
+The work was also popularized in local and regional conferences and their respective proceedings [12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23].
+The author contributed to the utility model, which was registered by the Czech Industrial Property Office [24].

 1.1 Thesis Goal

-The hypothesis stated by this thesis is that the technologies related to grid-computing and cloud-computing may improve processing of medical information to perform demanding tasks which are almost impossible or may need onerous effort to achieve using classical local or institutional resources.
-The particular goals of the thesis were:
+The hypothesis of this thesis is that the technologies that relate to grid computing and cloud computing may improve the processing of medical information in order to perform demanding tasks that are almost impossible or require onerous effort to achieve, using classical local or institutional resources.
+The particular goals of this thesis were:

-• Study the latest achievements in the field of exchanging medical images and possible improvements using the grid-computing and cloud-computing technology.
+• To study the latest achievements in the field of exchanging medical images and possible improvements using the grid computing and cloud computing technology.

-• Identify use cases in other fields of biomedicine which are suitable to utilize the power of grid-computing and cloud-computing infrastructure.
+• To identify use cases in other fields of biomedicine, which are suitable to utilizing the power of grid computing and cloud computing infrastructure.

-• Develop and test prototype application utilizing grid or cloud technologies.
+• To develop and test the prototype application that utilizes grid or cloud technologies.

-The thesis tries to discuss the hypothesis in different areas of biomedical research and it’s application and tries to find answers to the following additional questions:
+This thesis tries to discuss the hypothesis in different areas of biomedical research and its application.
+It tries to find answers to the following additional questions:

-• Is it beneficial of utilizing grid-computing and cloud-computing technology for processing medical information and how?
-In the time of starting the work on this thesis, it was believed that grid-computing may be an answer to scalability issues e.g. for exchanging large amount of data or doing demanding long-term computation.
+• Is it beneficial to utilize grid computing and cloud computing technology for the processing of medical information and how do we do this?
+When work on this thesis begun, grid computing was believed to be an answer to scalability issues, e.g., for exchanging large amounts of data or carrying out demanding long-term computation.

 • What are the limitations of processing medical information in grid or cloud?

-• How can the grid-computing and cloud-computing influence the direction of biomedical research?
-There was an idea that grid-computing technology may inspire current architecture of distributed system for e.g. exchanging medical images (explained in section 3.1) and influence the direction of the information systems in hospitals.
+• How can the grid computing and cloud computing influence the direction of biomedical research?
+There was an idea that grid computing technology inspires the current architecture of distributed systems, e.g., exchanging medical images (explained in section 3.1) and influences the direction of information systems in hospitals.

-Answers to these questions based on the following chapters are summarized in section 5.1.
+Answers to these questions, which are based on the following chapters, are summarized in section 5.1.

 1.2 Thesis Contribution

-The author claims that the following contribution was made to the state of the artsate of biomedical informatics and computational biology.
+The author claims that the following contribution was made to state-of-the-art biomedical informatics and computational biology: